Mount Ainslie Nature Reserve

 Mount Ainslie supports a high diversity of plant species considered rare in the ACT and is a key habitat for ten plant species.
 It is one of the few areas where endangered Canberra Spider Orchid (Arachnorchis actensis) is found.
 It also supports a large population of nationally endangered Hoary Sunray (Leucochrysum albicans).

 The reserve has relatively large populations of Grey Parrot-pea (Dillwynia cinerascens) and Purple Donkey Orchid (Diuris punctata var. punctata), both of which are known from only one other location in the ACT.
-The reserve also contains a significant population of Golden Wattle (Acacia pycnantha).

 Mount Ainslie is one of only a few known locations in the ACT of: